 🥡 Storing

 I didn't know it was possible to have leftovers!
-But if you do, place the fully cooled chicken and sauce into an airtight container.
+But if you do, place the fully-cooled chicken and sauce into an airtight container.
 Store in the refrigerator for up to 3 -4 days maximum.
 However, this breaded chicken is best eaten within 1 - 2 days.

 If you know you may have more than enough for your planned appetizers, it would be ideal to store the fried marinated chicken separately from the sauce.
 This would yield the best results when it's time for reheating!

-🍜 More Chinese Favorite Recipes
+🍜 More Chinese Take Out Favorites

 - Chinese Beef Meatballs